nsiregar/sleeptrack/README.md

 * **Pagination**: The API uses the `pagy` gem to paginate results in the `Api::V1::SleepsController`.
 The `index` and `clock_in` actions both use `pagy` to limit the number of records returned to 10 per page.
 The pagination headers are then merged into the response.

 * **Background Jobs**: The API uses the `ActiveJob` with `sidekiq` to process follow / unfollow users, since this process not require immediate feedback.

+## Considerations

+* Requirements to returns all user sleep records after committing clock in may not wise, because it still returns large amount of data and require additional computation to load the records.
+Considering this, user sleep records is moved to new endpoint `api/v1/users/:id/sleeps` with support of caching and pagination.
+* Added `.with_lock` pessimistic lock in clock in/out endpoint, this may affecting performance but it helps data integrity to prevent race condition.
+* Follow/Unfollow action does not require immediate feedback, so this process can be offloaded to the background jobs with discard capabilities when validation fails.

 ## Performance Testing with k6